 Some people prefer to take the freelance modelling route – however our eighth tip on how to become a male model is sign with an agency.
 Both have their perks, but having an agency means that the big job of finding clients is looked after for you.

 Don’t miss out ultimate list of modelling agencies Sydney.

-As a model you will need to recognize a red flag when you see one.
+As a model, you will need to recognise a red flag when you see one.
 As a rule of thumb – if an agency asks for a yearly fee to be signed with them, they probably aren’t the best agency to go with.
-Also remember to keep a paper trail of all payment agreements – the fashion industry is notorious for people not getting paid properly!
+Also, remember to keep a paper trail of all payment agreements – the fashion industry is notorious for people not getting paid properly!